4GeeksAcademy/python-beginner-programming-exercises/exercises/02-Declare-Variables/README.md

 name = "Daniel"
 ```

-In this example, `name` is the variable.
-We're telling the computer: "Remember `name` and let it equal `Daniel`."
-The name for your variable can be almost anything you want, but it must start with a letter or the underscore character (`_`).
-It's good to choose a name that helps you remember what you stored in the "box".
+In this example, `name` is the variable, acting like a label for the value `"Daniel"`.
+Think of it as a nametag on a box.
+Inside this 'box', we're storing the value `"Daniel"`, and we can use the label `name` to refer to it later.
+When naming your variables, you can choose almost any name, but it must begin with a letter or an underscore (`_`).
+It's helpful to pick a name that describes what's inside the 'box' so you can easily understand what it represents later on.

 ## 📝 Instructions:

-1. Declare a new variable with the string value "Yellow" and print the value to the console.
+1. Declare a new variable with the string value `"Yellow"` and print the value to the console.

 2. Then, print its value on the console using `print(name)`.